 The two basic kinds of early retirement that may be made available to certain employees are:

-- Early Voluntary Retirement—An agency may offer an “early out” option to employees during a downsizing, such as a reduction in force or reorganization, or for workforce restructuring purposes, such as to improve skills mixes.
+• Early Voluntary Retirement—An agency may offer an “early out” option to employees during a downsizing, such as a reduction in force or reorganization, or for workforce restructuring purposes, such as to improve skills mixes.
 To be eligible an employee must meet certain minimum age and service requirements: at least age 50 with 20 or more years of creditable service or at any age with at least 25 years of creditable service.
 FERS employees who retire early will face no age reduction penalty.
-On the other hand, CSRS retirees who are under age 55 will have their annuities reduced by one-sixth of 1 percent for each full month they are under age 55 (2 percent per year).
-Once they reach age 55, such retirees will not have their annuities increased to compensate for the reduction.
+On the other hand, CSRS retirees who are under age 55 will have their annuities permanently reduced by one-sixth of 1 percent for each full month they are under age 55 (2 percent per year).

 Employees are not eligible for either early voluntary retirement or discontinued service retirement if they are separated on charges of misconduct or poor performance.